openstack/telemetry-specs/specs/kilo/dedicated-event-db.rst

 Proposed change
 ===============

-Similar to the work done to split alarming into it's own database, this blueprint is to allow for event related data to be stored in it's own database.
+Similar to the work done to split alarming into its own database, this blueprint is to allow for event related data to be stored in its own database.

 Alternatives
 ------------